Wind Machine (work of art)

 Artwork Info

-- This 30-foot-tall kinetic sculpture is made up of many salvaged metal pieces (like bicycle wheels and machine parts) that move when the wind blows.
-The heavy material of the pieces contrasts with the playfulness of the sculpture’s movement in the wind.
+- This is a 30-foot-tall kinetic (moving) sculpture.
+It is made up of many salvaged metal pieces, like bicycle wheels and machine parts, that move when the wind blows.

 - Vollis Simpson was a self-taught folk artist from North Carolina.
-He referred to his kinetic sculptures as “wind machines” and “whirligigs.”
-He created Wind Machine for the NCMA at the age of 83.
+He created large kinetic sculptures that he called “wind machines” and “whirligigs.”

 Learn More

-Eventually, a variety of one-of-a-kind whirligigs decorated his farmland in Lucama, North Carolina.
-Locals discovered the art — and it wasn’t long before Simpson’s whirligigs became a tourist destination.
-Today the Vollis Simpson Whirligig Park in downtown Wilson displays and preserves the artist’s collection — which still draws quite the crowd.
+Eventually a variety of Simpson’s one-of-a-kind windmills decorated his brother’s farm in Lucama, North Carolina.
+Locals discovered the art, and Simpson’s sculptures became a tourist destination.
+In 2013 his “whirligigs” were named North Carolina’s official folk art.
+Today the Vollis Simpson Whirligig Park in downtown Wilson displays and preserves the artist’s collection of 30 wind machines.

 tags: STEAM, force, movement, part/whole, play, power, reuse, environment, physics, engineering, whirligig